 “Feeling bad for people isn’t going to help them.
 I want to be in a position where I can actually do the work and make a difference,” says Lake View High School senior, Humar Gbadegesin.
 Humar, like many high school seniors across the country, is contemplating which college will be the best fit for him to attend this fall, and which path will allow him to have the biggest impact.

 However, going to college wasn’t always Humar’s plan.
-When he was only a year old, his parents immigrated to the United States from Nigeria to settle down in Chicago.
+When he was only a year old, his parents emigrated from Nigeria to Chicago.
 Humar stayed in Nigeria with his grandmother and aunt until he was seven, when he finally moved to the U.S. to live with his parents.
-The move was a major adjustment, as the culture was noticeably different and the dynamics between Humar and his siblings and parents contrasted to what he was accustomed to in Nigeria.
-But Humar’s outgoing and friendly nature allowed him to find his place within his new community and school in no time.
-“I’m cool with everybody and I love putting myself out there,” he states.
-Humar was quickly able to thrive in his new home.
+The move was a major adjustment, as the culture was noticeably different and as were the family dynamics he was accustomed to in Nigeria.
+But Humar’s outgoing and friendly nature helped him quickly find his place and thrive within his new community.